alvaro-saez/business_afi/README.md

 1. **PYTHON:**
    a) **_p_acquisition:_**
       - set the URLS for the web scrapping
-      - set the credentials with the passwords to can make the API conexions
+      - set the credentials with the passwords to can make the API connections
       - make the web scrapping
       - create the different datetime formats

    b) **_p_wrangling:_**
-      - make the conexion with Google Spreadsheet
+      - make the connection with Google Spreadsheet
       - Create or define the MAIN dataFrame (a single dataframe which will contain all the daily records):
         - From a CSV if it exists
         - If not, from spreadsheets